brandur/sorg/content/drafts/idempotency-keys.md

 our local state will still contain a record of it happening that we can use to retry the operation.

+### Savepoints (#savepoints)

+At the last action of an atomic phase, the savepoint record should be updated.

 ## Background jobs and job staging (#background-jobs)

 Foreign state mutations make a request slower and more